ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-3.md

 > tranche (including the NPV of the servicing and guarantee fee strip)?
 Explain
 > why the NPV of each tranche changes as it does.

-Increasing prepayment reduces the NPV of the interest payments and servicing and guarantee fees, since these series of cash flows are terminated earlier.

-Thus, the A tranche, the interest-only portion of the B tranche, and the servicing and guarantee fee strip all decrease in value.

-The impact on the A tranche is negative because the security trades at a premium, but the premium is eroded faster when prepayment increases.
+A higher PSA indicates faster prepayments by borrowers, reducing the duration of the morgage pool investment.

+The mortgage pool currently trades at a premium since its coupon of 3.5 percent is greater than the discount rate of 3.25 percent.As a result, prepayment is detrimental to investors, as well as the recipients of the servicing and guarantee cash flows.
+The NPV of every tranche declines, except for the principal-only B tranche.

+The impact is most detrimental to the Z-tranche investors, since this tranche has the highest duration by construction.
+Tranche Z is extremely exposed to prepayment risks.

-However, the principal-only component of the B tranche and the overall Z tranche both increase in value since they now receive their cash flows earlier.
-For these securities, the timing of the cash flows is the only contributing factor.
+The principal-only B tranche increases in NPV since prepayment results in this tranche receives its cash flows sooner.
+For this tranche, truncating the stream of cash flows early does not hurt the investors.

+Finally, the servicing and guarantee fee cash flow stream declines in NPV because this series of cash flows (like the interest-only component of the B tranche) terminates early.

 | Tranche | | NPV |
 |---------|--|----:|